Updated: March 31, 2021 at 4:35 p.m.

-Ibrahim and the unnamed doctor diagnosed Doe with a perianal abscess and performed surgery on her in the emergency room, but she continued to experience pain and excess bleeding, so nursing staff asked both doctors to return to the room to check on her, according to the suit.
+The surgeon and the unnamed doctor diagnosed Doe with a perianal abscess and performed surgery on her in the emergency room, but she continued to experience pain and excess bleeding, so nursing staff asked both doctors to return to the room to check on her, according to the suit.

 When Doe was admitted to an inpatient room, she continued to experience pain and bleeding, despite efforts by nursing staff and Patricia Ortiz, the resident doctor, to suppress the symptoms, according to the complaint.

-“Once defendant Dr. Ibrahim returned, his bedside manner was extremely nasty and unprofessional,” the complaint reads.
+“His bedside manner was extremely nasty and unprofessional,” the complaint reads.

 Doe’s bleeding did not cease until two days after the surgery, causing her to lose so much blood that she needed a blood transfusion, according to the suit.
 Doe states in the complaint that the doctors had a duty to perform surgical procedures within an “acceptable standard” of care, which they breached, causing her to receive an “unnecessary” blood transfusion and suffer other permanent damage.